veroslabs/very-oauth-sdk/README.md

 [![Kotlin](https://img.shields.io/badge/Kotlin-1.8+-purple.svg)](https://kotlinlang.org/)
 [![License](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

-VeryOauthSDK is a modern OAuth authentication SDK for iOS and Android applications.
-It provides easy-to-use APIs for OAuth 2.0 authentication with support for multiple authentication methods.
+VeryOauthSDK is an OAuth authentication SDK for iOS and Android applications.
+It provides easy-to-use APIs for palm biometric based OAuth 2.0 authentication.

+This document first presents the integration APIs, followed by a description of a typical authentication workflow that demonstrates their use.

-## ✨ Features
+## Integration APIs

-- **🔐 OAuth 2.0 Authentication**: Complete OAuth 2.0 flow implementation
-- **📱 Dual Authentication Modes**:
-  - iOS: ASWebAuthenticationSession / WKWebView
-  - Android: Custom Tabs / WebView
-- **📷 Camera Support**: Camera permission handling for WebView mode
-- **🎨 Modern APIs**: Swift and Kotlin native APIs
-- **📚 Complete Documentation**: API docs and usage examples
-- **🧪 Example Apps**: Full-featured example applications
-- **🌐 Cross-Platform**: Consistent API across iOS and Android
-- **🔒 Security**: Secure authentication with proper error handling

-## 🚀 Quick Start

 ### iOS Integration